bobleesj/github-pages-with-docker/_posts/2024-07-05-thoughts-ideas.md

 During the race, I eliminate visual and sensory cues that might derail me.
 The book “_The Power of Habit_” states that most of our actions are cued subconsciously from the environment.
 I remove these root cues.
-I have no email or group messaging apps on my tablet.
-The apps are installed on my mobile phone, which remains muted and out of sight.
+I have no email or group messaging apps.
+The apps are only installed on my mobile phone, which remains muted and out of sight.
 I willfully check emails and messaging platforms only during breaks.
 This way, my actions remain controlled, rewarding myself with checking information at the allowed time by following the focus